-Volkswagen Bank GmbH attaches particular importance to the treatment of sustainability risks that could have negative consequences for the financial position, financial performance and reputation of the Bank if such risks were to materialize.
-In addition, the Bank is responding to changing customer needs.
-These needs are manifested in increasing demand for environmentally friendly and climate-neutral products, and for businesses to behave in a sustainable manner.
+Volkswagen Bank GmbH attaches high importance to the treatment of sustainability risks that could have negative consequences for the financial position, financial performance and reputation of the Bank if such risks were to materialize.
+Demand for environmentally friendly and climate-neutral products is growing too, and customers have ever higher expectations of companies, including financial sector companies, in terms of sustainable operations and behavior.

-Going forward, the risk drivers specific to climate and the environment will play a significant role in the risk category structure and will be included in the risk assessment and management system.
-Various approaches are being pursued in this regard.
-For example, the plans include scenario analyses, reviews to establish whether risk models and risk assessment methods can be appropriately refined and risk management via KPIs.
+Going forward, the risk drivers specific to climate and the environment will play an increasingly significant role in the risk category structure and will need to be included in the risk assessment and management system.
+Various approaches are being pursued in this regard (including the refinement of risk models and risk assessment methods, the development and application of scenario analyses, and identification and management using suitable KPIs/KRIs).